Record 3 million passengers passed through TSA checkpoints Sunday after July 4th

 Flight fares dip slightly

-One reason TSA experienced the record volume might be flight prices, which had dipped slightly during the holiday weekend.
+Another reason TSA has seen record screenings might be flight prices, which had dipped slightly during the holiday weekend.

 The average cost of a domestic plane ticket during the July 4th weekend was $315, down from $347 a week prior, according to price tracker Hopper.
 The average flight fare this summer is $305 compared with $324 last summer and $313 in 2018 — before the pandemic.
 Flight tickets were 2% cheaper during the holiday compared with Independence Day fares in 2023, according to AAA.